shutaozhao/Transfer-from-HSI-to-NIR/README.md

 2.'SVM', 'DS_SVM', 'Repfile_SVM', 'EasyTL_SIX', 'DS_EasyTL' and 'Repfile_EasyTL' are the main codes for the paper, which construct models and output results;

-3. 'split_train_test' is the custom function for dividing datasets;
+3.'split_train_test' is the custom function for dividing datasets;

-4. 'CORAL_map', 'EasyTL', 'getGFKDim', 'GFK_map', 'label_prop' and 'mmd_matlab' are the codes which shared by Jingdong Wang (https://github.com/jindongwang/transferlearning/tree/master/code/traditional).
+4.'CORAL_map', 'EasyTL', 'getGFKDim', 'GFK_map', 'label_prop' and 'mmd_matlab' are the codes which shared by Jingdong Wang (https://github.com/jindongwang/transferlearning/tree/master/code/traditional).
 I have cited his work in the paper.
 Thanks for his outstanding work for my inspiration!
 # Reference
 If you find this code helpful, please cite it as:
 {Shutao Zhao, Zhengjun Qiu, Yong He.
 Transfer learning strategy for plastic pollution detection in soil: Calibration transfer from high-throughput HSI system to NIR sensor.
 Chemosphere.
 2021.}